csufeardir/reddit_scroller/README.md

 ## Current Bugs

--The button that redirects you to the original post doesn't work.
+-The button that redirects you to the original post doesn't work. <br>
 -If the given subreddit has no pictures in one of its pages, fetching of new pictures stop there.

 ## Upcoming Fix